dariailiescu15/Anomaly-IoT-Data-Project/README.md

 Evidențierea anomaliilor detectate.

+## © 2024 — Project created by Daria-Gabriela Iliescu.
+## All rights reserved.
+Use, distribution, or modification of this code or associated materials is permitted only with proper attribution to the author.

 Grafică intuitivă pentru interpretarea rapidă a datelor.

 Acest proiect demonstrează un flux complet de tip IoT → SQL → Python → Power BI, fiind potrivit atât pentru scopuri educaționale, cât și pentru scenarii reale de monitorizare a sistemelor.